Dubai Metro: History

-Cost issues

-The construction cost of the Dubai Metro project has shot up by about 80 percent from the original AED 15.5 billion/US$4.2 billion to AED 28 billion/US$7.8 billion.
-The authorities contradicted this, saying that the cost of the project did not overshoot.
-They attributed the increase in expenditure to the major changes in the scope and design of the project.
-The authorities also expect to generate AED 18 billion/US$4.9 billion in income over the next 10 years, but they speculate that the Metro would not be a profit-making enterprise since the fares would be subsidized.

-Delays

 Work officially commenced on the construction of the metro on 21 March 2006.
-In February 2009, an RTA Rail Agency official stated the US$4.2 billion Dubai Metro project would be completed on schedule despite the global crisis.
-However, only 10 out of 29 metro stations of the Red Line opened on 9 September 2009.
+In February 2009, an RTA Rail Agency official stated the US$4.2 billion Dubai Metro project would be completed on schedule despite the 2008 financial crisis.
+10 out of 29 metro stations of the Red Line opened on 9 September 2009.

-Construction of the 18 stations on the Red Line and another 18 on the Green Line restarted on 7 February 2010, according to contractors, after a settlement was reached with a Japanese-led consortium over disputed payments of about US$2 billion–US$3 billion.
-Construction of all 29 metro stations on the Red Line was declared complete on 28 April 2010 by the acting chief of the RTA Rail Agency.
+The Red Line was partially opened at 9 minutes and 9 seconds past 9 pm on 9 September 2009 (9/9/9 9:09:09 PM), inaugurated by Sheikh Mohammed bin Rashid Al Maktoum.
+More than 110,000 people, nearly 10 percent of Dubai's population at the time, used the Metro in its first two days of operation.
+The Line opened to the public at 6 am (UTC 04:00) on 10 September 2009.
+The Dubai Metro carried 10 million passengers from launch on 9 September 2009 to 9 February 2010 with 11 stations operational on the Red Line.

-Seven more stations on the Dubai Metro Red Line opened on 30 April 2010.
+Seven more stations on the Red Line opened on 30 April 2010: Emirates, Airport Terminal 1, Al Karama (now ADCB),Emirates Towers, Dubai Internet City, Dubai Marina (now Sobha Realty), and Ibn Battuta.
 Ten new trains were pressed into service, giving a total of 22 trains in service when the stations opened.
-The seven stations are Emirates Station, Airport Terminal 1 Station, Dubai Internet City (TECOM) Station, Al Karama Station (now ADCB), Emirates Towers Station, Dubai Marina Station (now SOBHA REALTY), and Ibn Battuta Station.
-In addition to this, a further three stations were opened on 15 May 2010; GGICO Station and World Trade Center Station.
-Furthermore, Business Bay Station, First Gulf Bank Station (Now First Abu Dhabi Bank), mashreq (Al Barsha) Station, Al Khail (Emirates Golf Club) Station, and Jumeirah Lakes Towers Station (Now DMCC) were opened on 15 October 2010.
-After much delay, Jebel Ali Station, the terminus of the Red Line on the Abu Dhabi side was opened on 11 March 2011, and Jebel Ali Industrial Station, renamed Danube Station, was opened on 12 December 2012.
-The final two stations, Al Jadaf and Creek, on the Green Line were opened on 1 March 2014.
+In addition to this, a further three stations were opened on 15 May 2010; Al Garhoud Station and World Trade Centre Station.
+Furthermore, Business Bay, equiti, InsuranceMarket (Al Barsha) Station, Al Fardan Exchange, and DMCC were opened on 15 October 2010.
+The Life Pharmacy Station and the terminus of the Red Line was opened on 11 March 2011.
+The Danube was opened on 12 December 2012.
+Al Jadaf Station and Creek Station, on the Green Line were opened on 1 March 2014.

+A 15 km extension of the Red Line known as Route 2020 which connects to Expo 2020 was announced in September 2016 and was completed and inaugurated on 8 July 2020.
+Engineering consultancy Atkins provided multidisciplinary design and management of the civil works on Route 2020.

+A 30 km third line with 14 stations, called the Blue Line, was announced on 24 November 2023 with a total investment of AED 18 billion, with an expected operational date by 2029.
+The Blue Line will extend from the terminus of the Red Line on Centrepoint Station and the Green Line terminus at the Creek Station.